IKJ1992/Awesome-Persian-Speech-Processing/README.md

 - [Papers](sections/papers.md)

 ## Contribute
 We can create awesome toolkits for Persian speech processing, so contributions are welcome!
 The guideline will be released!
-Feel free to [contacte me](imankhanijazani@gmail.com).
+Feel free to contact me!

 ## License
 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)